huachaohuang/awesome-dbdev/README.md

   > Propose multiple granularity of locks and degrees of consistency: *degree 0*, *degree 1 (Read Uncommitted)*, *degree 2 (Read Committed)*, and *degree 3 (Serializable)*.

 - [The Serializability of Concurrent Database Updates](papers/distributed-database/serializability-npcomplete.pdf) (1979)
-  > Prove that recognizing the transaction histories that are serializable is an *NP-complete* problem.
+  > Prove the recognition of transaction histories to be serializable is an *NP-complete* problem.
-  >
-  > Introduce several efficiently recognizable subclasses of serializable histories.

 - [Concurrency Control in Distributed Database Systems](papers/distributed-database/serializability-algorithms.pdf) (1981)
-  > Charaterize serializability with *read-write* and *write-write* conflicts.
-  >
   > Describe 48 concurrency control algorithms based on *two-phase locking* and *timestamp ordering*.

 - [The Transaction Concept: Virtues and Limitations](papers/distributed-database/transaction-concept.pdf) (1981)
-  > Propose the transaction concept with properties: *Atomicity*, *Consistency* and *Durability*.
+  > Describe the transaction concept and its properties: *Atomicity*, *Consistency* and *Durability*.

 - [Principles of Transaction-Oriented Database Recovery](papers/distributed-database/transaction-acid.pdf) (1983)
-  > Propose the transaction principles and the *ACID* properties: *Atomicity*, *Consistency*, *Isolation* and *Durability*.
+  > Describe the transaction principles and the *ACID* properties: *Atomicity*, *Consistency*, *Isolation* and *Durability*.

 - [A Critique of ANSI SQL Isolation Levels](papers/distributed-database/snapshot-isolation.pdf) (1995)
   > Propose clearer definitions to charaterize existing ANSI isolation levels and a new *snapshot isolation*.

 - [Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transactions](papers/distributed-database/generalized-isolation-thesis.pdf) (1999)
-  > Propose a graph-based approach to define existing ANSI isolation levels and other widely used levels, e.g., *cursor stability*, *snapshot isolation*.
+  > Propose a graph-based approach to define existing ANSI isolation levels and other widely used levels.
-  >
-  > Propose two new isolation levels: *consistent view (PL-2+)* and *monotonic view (PL-2L)*.
+  > Propose two new isolation levels: *Consistent View (PL-2+)* and *Monotonic View (PL-2L)*.

 - [Generalized Isolation Level Definitions](papers/distributed-database/generalized-isolation.pdf) (2000)
   > Propose a graph-based approach to define existing ANSI isolation levels.
-  > *This is a paper simplified from the above thesis*.

 - [Serializable Isolation for Snapshot Databases](papers/distributed-database/serializable-snapshot-isolation.pdf) (2008)
   > Propose an algorithm to achieve *serializable snapshot isolation* based on *anti-dependencies* detection.

 - [A Critique of Snapshot Isolation](papers/distributed-database/write-snapshot-isolation.pdf) (2012)
-  > Propose a new *write-snapshot isolation*, which is serializable and comparable with *snapshot isolation* in performance.
+  > Propose a new *write-snapshot isolation* that is serializable and comparable with *snapshot isolation* in performance.

 ### Articles